genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test5.md

-# Google Associate Cloud Engineer Practice ExamPart 3
+# Google Associate Cloud Engineer Practice
+# Exam Part - 3

 1. You want to deploy a cost-sensitive application to Google Cloud Compute Engine.
 You want the application to be up at all times, but because of the cost-sensitive nature of the application, you only want to run the application in a single VM instance.
 How should you configure the managed instance group?__[REVISAR]__